elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ### Full Equilibrium

 - for the classical theory, full equilibrium (FE) condition which relaxes the Keynesian assumption of fixed wages in the labour market
+- A situation in which all markets in an economy are simultaneously in equilibrium is called a **general equilibrium**

 ![FE Line is vertical at Y line](/images/ec-250/fe-line.png)